ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 See {{extensions}} for requirements on new issuance protocol variants and related extensions.

-Clients obtain the Issuer public key directly from the Origin using the process described in {{AUTHSCHEME}}.
-Clients can apply some form of consistency check to determine if this public key is consistent and correct for the specified Issuer.
-See {{?CONSISTENCY=I-D.privacypass-key-consistency}} for example mechanisms.
-Depending on the deployment, the Attester might assist the Client in applying these consistency checks across clients.
-Failure to apply a consistency check can allow Client-specific keys to violate unlinkability.
-See {{rotation-and-consistency}} for more information.

-Depending on the use case, issuance may require some form of Client anonymization service, similar to an IP-hiding proxy, so that Issuers cannot learn information about Clients.
-This can be provided by an explicit participant in the issuance protocol, or it can be provided via external means, such as through the use of an IP-hiding proxy service like Tor.
-In general, Clients SHOULD minimize or remove identifying information where possible when invoking the issuance protocol.

-Issuers MUST NOT issue tokens for Clients through untrusted Attesters.
-This is important because the Attester's role is to vouch for trust in privacy-sensitive Client information, such as account identifiers or IP address information, to the Issuer.
-Tokens produced by an Issuer that admits issuance for any type of attestation cannot be relied on for any specific property.
-See {{attester}} for more details.
+In the sections below, we describe the Attester and Issuer roles in more detail.

 ### Attester Role {#attester}

 Attestation is an important part of the issuance protocol.
-In Privacy Pass, attestation is the process by which an Attester bears witness to, confirms, or authenticates a Client so as to verify a property about the Client that is required for Issuance. {{?RFC9334}} describes an architecture for attestation procedures.
+In Privacy Pass, attestation is the process by which an Attester bears witness to, confirms, or authenticates a Client so as to verify a property about the Client that is required for Issuance.
+Clients explicitly trust Attesters to perform attestation correctly and in a way that does not violate their privacy.

+{{?RFC9334}} describes an architecture for attestation procedures.
 Using that architecture as a conceptual basis, Clients are RATS attesters that produce attestation evidence, and Attesters are RATS verififiers that appraise the validity of attestation evidence.

 The type of attestation procedure is a deployment-specific option and outside